slowjams/Pro-ASP.NET-Core-Identity/zzzz4-Intro to IdentityServer.md

 For `Client.AccessTokenLifetime = numberOfSeconds`, this have nothing to do with cookie, it is only used by idp's end to control the lifetime of the access token, so the Api's `JwtBearerHandler` need to honour this setting.

 So in a nutshell, `IdentityTokenLifetime` makes the id token contains a { "exp" : xxxx } and xxx will be used to set user-to-client cookie's expire time on ClientApp's end when `OpenIdConnectOptions.UseTokenLifetime` is true.
-While `AccessTokenLifetime` makes identity token contains  a { "exp" : yyyy } where yyy is mainly for idp to recieve and handle requests from Api's  `JwtBearerHandler` based on if the access token has expired
+While `AccessTokenLifetime` makes access token contains  a { "exp" : yyyy } where yyy is mainly for idp to recieve and handle requests from Api's `JwtBearerHandler` then check if the access token has expired

 If you set `OpenIdConnectOptions.UseTokenLifetime` to `true` then refresh the page, it still remains signin (if you watch broswer closely, you will see the browser flash a request of `https://localhost:5001/connect/authorize`), why? because of the refresh token behiend the scene